 Outside areas and boundaries Visually inspected.
-The property benefits from garden ground to the front, side and rear elevations.
-Boundaries are defined by timber fencing and brick pertaining walls.
-We understand the property benefits from further garden ground beyond the southmost boundary walls.
+The property benefits from private garden grounds to front and rear.
+Boundaries are of brick wall and timber fence construction.
+There is a paved driveway to the front.

 Ceilings Visually inspected from floor level.
-Presume plasterboard.
+The ceilings are of plasterboard construction.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Brick and plaster finish.
+The internal walls and partitions are of masonry construction plaster on the hard and timber stud construction.